 The last chapter, sample documents, brings everything together by working through before-and-after examples of common legal documents.

-Regardless of the path you take, don’t just read the rules.
+Regardless of the path you choose, don’t just read the rules.
 Practice.
 Find typographic problems and solve them.
 That’s the easiest way to get better at typography.

 The typographic rules in this book aren’t limited to particular software.
 You can apply them in just about any typesetting program.

-I’ve included specific tips for five common word processors: Microsoft Word 2010 and 2013 (for Windows); Microsoft Word 2011 and 2016 (for OS X); and Corel WordPerfect X7 (for Windows).
+I’ve included specific tips for six common word processors: Microsoft Word 2010, 2013, and 2016 (for Windows); Microsoft Word 2011 and 2016 (for Mac OS); and Corel WordPerfect (for Windows).
 Tips for Word apply to all versions unless specified.

 But the focus of this book is typography.
 It’s not intended to replace your software manual or help file.
-I’ve skipped technical issues that are especially basic (e.g., how to apply bold or italic formatting) or especially complicated (e.g., how to implement paragraph and character styles).
+I’ve skipped instructions for topics that are especially basic (e.g., how to apply bold or italic formatting) or especially complicated (e.g., how to implement paragraph and character styles).

 Legal documents lie along a continuum from more typographically flexible (e.g., letterhead, research memos) to less (e.g., motions).
 Not every recommendation in this book will suit every document.
 Use your judgment.